borgstrom/reeve/README.md

 occurs it will ensure it's connected to the other director and when an expiration occurs it will cause the director to release the connection.

-Reeve server will connect to a random director upon start up.
-The connection creates a record in the state, binding that server to that director.
+Reeve agent will connect to a random director upon start up.
+The connection creates a record in the state, binding that agent to that director.
 When the connection is closed the binding is removed.
-When a request comes to a director, it will first lookup if there's a binding for the server(s) being targeted, if any servers are being handled by another director it will let that director handle the communication with those servers.
+When a request comes to a director, it will first lookup if there's a binding for the agent(s) being targeted, if any agents are being handled by another director it will let that director handle the communication with those agents.

-The director to handle a request creates it in the state, but any director can update the request as the servers they are bound to complete their parts in the request.
+The director to handle a request creates it in the state, but any director can update the request as the agents they are bound to complete their parts in the request.

+The agents starts up and will generate its keypair, if it doesn't exist.

 Security
 --------